pentandra/lifepreserver/items/blog/putting-the-pieces-together/index.md

 the effects of colonialism.
 Greed vs

 If we took away the current incentives, why would anyone do it?

+In making this argument, I'm making a few assumptions.
+The first is that more knowledge and understanding is a good thing.
+The second is that sharing is better than not sharing.
+Sharing is good because it creates new knowledge (which is good according to my first assumption).
+I see the Scholarly Commons as something that happens within each commoner.
+If it feels the same, then we haven't changed anything, have we?

 # TL;DR